-In this short post I will be looking at headshot photos and the big debate as to whether they need retouching.
+In this short post I will be looking at headshot photos and the big debate.
+Do headshot photos need retouching?

-Firstly I would like to define what photo retouching is.
-As soon as somebody hears the words: “retouching a photo”, they automatically think it will end up being a heavily airbrushed photo, nothing like the original.
+I would like to define what photo retouching is.
+As soon as somebody hears the words: “retouching a photo”.
+They automatically think it will end up being a heavily airbrushed photo.
+Nothing like the original.
 This is not always the case.

 Retouching a photo can simply mean adjusting the exposure and colour balance.
 I shoot my headshot photos using a format called Raw instead of the usual JPEG format.

-Most of my headshot photographer clients like Vincenzo Photography, a London based photographer, also send me the Raw files to edit.
-Using Raw I have a far superior tonal flexibility than JPEG, and this really comes into use when I retouch the photo.
+Most of my headshot photographer clients like Vincenzo Photography, a London based photographer.
+Send me the Raw files to edit.
+Using Raw I have a far superior tonal flexibility than JPEG.
+This comes into use when I retouch the photo.

 Most professional digital cameras can also sometimes be prone to having a tiny bit of dust on the sensor.
 This happens when I am changing lenses.